interactionable/creative-portfolio/notes/Space Ecologies Art and Design (SEADS).md

 perplexity_URL:
 chatGPT_URL:
 public_URL:
-description: Space Ecologies Art and DesignSpace Ecologies Art and DesignSpace Ecologies Art and DesignSpace Ecologies Art and DesignSpace Ecologies Art and DesignSpace Ecologies Art and DesignSpace Ecologies Art and Design
+description: SEADS (Space Ecologies Art and Design) is a transdisciplinary and cross-cultural collective of artists, scientists, engineers and activists.
+Its members come from all corners of the world, from places such as the Philippines, Belgium, the UK, Malaysia, Kosovo, and the US.
+SEADS is actively engaged in deconstructing dominant paradigms about the future and develops alternative models through a combination of critical inquiry and hands-on experimentation.
+I co-founded SEADS along with Angelo Vermeulen and Pieter Steyaert, and currently work for its Coordination Team.
 related_projects:
 ---